Orthogonal polynomial duality and unitary symmetries of multi--species ASEP$(q,\boldsymbol{\theta})$ and higher--spin vertex models via $^*$--bialgebra structure of higher rank quantum groups: Proofs

 \section{Proofs}

 We devote this section to the rigorous proof of the previous results.

-\begin{remark} The proofs presented in the next section generalize to other quantum groups and representations.
+\begin{remark} The proofs presented in this section generalize to other quantum groups and representations.
 In an upcoming paper by the second and third authors, the method is applied to the quantum group $\mathcal{U}_q(\mathfrak{so}_6)$ and the type $D$ ASEP \cite{REU2022}. \end{remark}